melezhik/Sparrow6/posts/Application Less Containers.md

----
 title: Application less containers
 published: false
 description: How to invert k8s deployments using application less containers design
-tags: k8s, Raku, Sparrow, systemdesign
+tags: k8s, Raku, Sparrow, system-design
 # cover_image: https://direct_url_to_image.jpg
 # Use a ratio of 100:42 for best results.
 # published_at: 2025-07-29 13:46 +0000